noahpierau/articles/data-integrity-draft.md

 - issue and verify digital certificates for various use cases
 - allow whistleblowers to release sensitive data to the public
 - collect intelligence reports about ongoing conflicts or crises
-- prove where information has originated, to protect intellectual property
+- prove where information has originated to protect intellectual property
 - form trusted peer-to-peer networks, enabling decentralized decision-making

-## Conclusion (in progress)
+## Conclusion
-Data integrity is an ongoing process, demanding a daily commitment to data stewardship and providing stakeholders with the highest quality, accurate, and complete data.
+Data is indispensable in the digital age.
+Organizations should prioritize transparency and accountability to ensure that their data is complete, accurate and of the highest quality.
 By upholding data integrity, organizations safeguard their foundation for impactful decision-making.

+Maintaining data integrity is an ongoing process, demanding a daily commitment to data stewardship.
+We are in need of more data protocols that help uphold the integrity of our data.
+By doing so, we can pave the way for a more prosperous digital future.

 [^1]: https://www.mckinsey.com/~/media/McKinsey/Business%20Functions/Marketing%20and%20Sales/Our%20Insights/Five%20facts%20How%20customer%20analytics%20boosts%20corporate%20performance/Datamatics.pdf